buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcModulusOfSubgradeReactionMeasure.md

 # IfcModulusOfSubgradeReactionMeasure

 _IfcModulusOfSubgradeReactionMeasure_ is a geotechnical measure describing interaction between foundation structures and the soil.
-May also be known as bedding measure.
+May also be known as bedding measure.<!-- end of definition -->

 Usually measured in N/m3.